top of page

 SAM ZUKOFF, linguist

-I am currently an Assistant Adjunct Professor at UCLA.
+I recently completed a 2.5 year position as an Assistant Adjunct Professor at UCLA.
+I've previously held similar positions at MIT, Princeton, Leipzig (Germany), and USC.
 My research focuses on phonology, morphology, and historical linguistics.
 I work primarily on the morphophonology of nonconcatenative morphological patterns, such as reduplication, root-and-pattern morphology, and mobile affixation.
+I collaborate with specialists in phonetics, experimental phonology, and computational phonology to bring all sorts of evidence to bear on thorny questions in morphophonology.

 The Mirror Alignment Principle: